88mphapp/docs/docs/mph.md

 ## Initial issuance

-An initial supply of 88,000 MPH were minted and will be distributed via liquidity mining.
+An initial supply of 88,000 MPH was minted and will be distributed via liquidity mining.

 It begins at 12:00 pm PT 11/20/2020 and lasts 14 days.